 And that’s fine!
 Businesses are private entities; they can set whatever schedule they like.
 There are lots of Christian-affiliated businesses that close on Sundays, such as Chick-fil-A and Hobby Lobby.
 I’m pro-days-off regardless of the reason.

-Your availability to work within their customary hours is relevant and open for questions.
+Your availability to work within their customary hours is relevant and open for job interview questions.
 But your personal religious beliefs are not.

 Be vigilant if you join a company with explicit or implicit religious affiliation.
 Employees have brought lawsuits against all three of the examples I just gave (B&H, Chick-fil-A, and Hobby Lobby) for discriminatory practices.
 Aaaaaand I don’t think that’s an accident!
 Employment law and the Old Testament ain’t always on the same page.

 6. “Are you in good health?”

 Employers may ask if you are able to perform essential job functions: lift X number of pounds, stand for at least X minutes, drive a certain kind of vehicle…